SonDenys/Gamepad-Backend/README.md

 ### Resume

 ### Backend Part
-This is a simplified replica of the site https://rawg.io/
+This is a simplified replica of the site https://rawg.io/.
+The project is still in progress.
 <br>
 You can visit the replica directly [here](https://gamepad-clone-bydenis.netlify.app/)